-You save the cost of chemicals plus the time needed to apply them.
-You also leave a healthy lawn that children, pets, and other birds can use without becoming sick.
+1) You will save the cost of chemicals plus the time needed to apply them.
+You will also leave a healthy lawn that children, pets, and other birds can use without becoming sick.

 Note: If your children (or pets) develop a strange illnesses, take them to a doctor to check for exposure to chemicals that might be in your neighborhood.